Spring Garden Revival

 Contact Concord’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Concord begins with responsible turf and soil material management.
-Existing turf must be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation should be coordinated with the Transfer Station or local composting facility, observing all permit, fee, and operating hour requirements.
-Topsoil for sod installation must meet specifications: screened loam with pH 6.0–7.0, organic matter 3–5%, and be pathogen-free.
-Sod deliveries should be fresh (within 24–48 hours of harvest), 1–1.5 inches thick, disease-free, and stored shaded with irrigation.
-Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
+Bulk soil disposal or importation must be coordinated with the Transfer Station or composting facility, observing permit requirements, fees, and posted operating hours.
+Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging and delivery.

 Concord Department of Public Works